Webcam recorder

 Can I record without the microphone?

 Yes.
-Click the mic toggle to off before you start recording — the camera will record video only and the resulting file will have no audio track.
+Toggle the mic off before starting.
+The camera will record video only and the resulting file has no audio track — useful for stitching custom audio in later or for silent reference video.

 How long can I record?

 Long recordings work but eat memory because the blob is held in your tab.
-For anything past 10–15 minutes, use Clipy proper or a desktop recorder; this tool is built for short clips.
+For anything past 10–15 minutes the tab can get sluggish.
+For longer sessions use the full Clipy recorder (which streams chunks instead of holding them all in memory) or a desktop recorder.

 Why does the camera light stay on after I stop?

-It shouldn't — we explicitly stop every track when you stop or reset.
-If you see the indicator hang, refresh the tab; some browsers cache the device handle until the page unloads.
+It should not — we explicitly stop every track in the MediaStream on Stop or Reset.
+If the indicator hangs, refresh the tab; some browsers cache the device handle until the page unloads.

 More free tools